WXYT (AM): The Sports Station

 WXYT changed to an all-sports format in 2000.
-The station already had the rights to air Detroit Lions football since 1998.
-It acquired the broadcast rights to Detroit Tigers baseball and Detroit Red Wings hockey from rival station WJR 760.
+The station had already possessed the rights to air Detroit Lions football since 1998, and acquired the broadcast rights to Detroit Tigers baseball and Detroit Red Wings hockey from rival station WJR.
 WXYT re-branded itself as "Team 1270".

 By 2002, WXYT re-branded itself again, this time as "AM 1270 The Sports Station".
 Power was increased from 5,000 watts to 50,000 watts, though with a highly directional signal, as opposed to non-directional clear-channel 50,000 watt WJR.
 In 2005, WXYT re-branded again, this time to "1270-XYT: The Sports Station".

 In the early 2000s, WXYT's afternoon show, The Locker Room, was hosted by former Detroit Tiger Kirk Gibson, Gary Danielson and former WJBK-TV and WABC-TV sports anchor Eli Zaret.
 Until the 2006 NCAA college football season, WXYT was the broadcast home for the Michigan State University Spartans.
 Opie and Anthony, upon the return of their show, The Opie and Anthony Show, were also on WXYT from June to September 2006, after WXYT's local morning sports talk programming experiment fell through.
 Their show was moved to sister station WKRK, while WXYT picked up Mike and Mike in the Morning from ESPN Radio.
 In August 2007, WXYT became an ESPN Radio affiliate, same as its Detroit sports radio competitor, WDFN.
 The two stations briefly simulcast ESPN content until the merger of WXYT with WKRK-FM in October 2007, at which point WXYT picked up WKRK's affiliation with Sporting News Radio while dropping ESPN.

 WXYT aired one-minute sports news updates, called "Sports Headlines", at the top of every hour, as well as a quick update at the bottom of the hour on weekends and from 3-9 p.m.
 Monday thru Friday.
 This was unlike many other sports stations across the country which air their sports news updates three times an hour.

 In January 2007, WXYT announced that it had renewed its flagship-broadcast contracts with the Tigers and Red Wings.
-Beginning with the 2007 season, the Tigers also had their games simulcast on 97.1 WKRK.
+Beginning with the 2007 season, the Tigers also had their games simulcast on WKRK-FM.
 The Red Wings' simulcast began in spring 2007.
 These contracts were extended in July 2010.